DragonStuff/accelo-test/README.md

 ## Running

+Download a copy of this repository and `cd` to make it your working directory.

-You need to do `pip install awscli`
+You need to do `pip install awscli`.

 There is a venv environment if you need that, otherwise do: `pip install salt-ssh` on your machine.